-The good news is that a working hard disk that was formatted for use by any prior versions of Windows can certainly be read by Windows versions that come later.
-Your Win 98 disk can be read by Windows XP, Windows Vista, Windows 7 and Windows 8.
+A working hard disk formatted for use by any prior version of Windows can certainly be read by Windows versions that come later.

 Become a Patron of Ask Leo! and go ad-free!